Minimum inhibitory concentration

-In microbiology, the minimum inhibitory concentration (MIC) is the lowest concentration of a chemical, usually a drug, which prevents visible growth of a bacterium or bacteria.
-MIC depends on the microorganism, the affected human being (in vivo only), and the antibiotic itself.
-It is often expressed in micrograms per milliliter (μg/mL) or milligrams per liter (mg/L).
+In microbiology, the minimum inhibitory concentration (MIC) is the lowest concentration of a chemical, usually a drug, which prevents visible in vitro growth of bacteria or fungi.
+MIC testing is performed in both diagnostic and drug discovery laboratories.

+The MIC is determined by preparing a dilution series of the chemical, adding agar or broth, then inoculating with bacteria or fungi, and incubating at a suitable temperature.
+The value obtained is largely dependent on the susceptibility of the microorganism and the antimicrobial potency of the chemical, but other variables can affect results too.
+The MIC is often expressed in micrograms per milliliter (μg/mL) or milligrams per liter (mg/L).